 This orange smoothie with bananas and yogurt is made with Cara Cara oranges, some of the best of the winter citrus season.
 But you can use your favourite orange for the best orange smoothie any time of the year.

 (Love citrus?
 Get ready to pucker up with these perfectly sweet and tart creamy lime bars.
 Got a stash of Meyer lemons?
-Make the easiest, creamiest, Meyer lemon pie with condensed milk).
+Make the easiest, creamiest, Meyer lemon pie with condensed milk.
+And if you can’t get enough of Cara Cara oranges, try making this 10-minute orange curd.)

 You know how many times I shovelled today?
 Too.
 Many.
 And we’re not even close to spring!
 (It’s funny how Canadians complain about winter all the time, eh?
 Sorry.)